aniketsardar47/E-Voting/README.md

 # E-Voting
-Here is the Blockchain based E-Voting System which is Based on Webapplication and blockchain based technologies.
+Here is the Blockchain based E-Voting System which is Based on Webapp and blockchain based technologies.